Joe Charboneau: After baseball

 Charboneau dabbled in sports management after his retirement, and even hosted his own radio show for a time.
 He returned to baseball in 1999 with the Canton Crocodiles of the Frontier League, serving as hitting instructor, first base coach, and director of baseball operations through 2001.
 (He even stepped in as a pinch-hitter in 2000, hitting a single in his only at-bat.)
 He later worked for several other Frontier League teams in Washington, Windy City, Richmond and Chillicothe.

 Charboneau had been the manager of the Lorain County Ironmen, a team playing in the Great Lakes Summer Collegiate League, a wood bat league allowing college players to play competitive baseball in the off-season.
 Charboneau was hired to manage the Ironmen by close friend and fellow former Cleveland Indians outfielder Kevin Rhomberg, who owned the team.
 However, the Ironmen folded after the 2019 season.

 Prior to managing the Ironmen, Charboneau spent the 2014 baseball season as the hitting coach for the Lake Erie Crushers of the independent Frontier League.

-He has been the hitting coach at Notre Dame College in South Euclid, Ohio since 2016.
+He was the hitting coach at Notre Dame College in South Euclid, Ohio from 2016 through 2021.

-It was reported in 2020 that Charboneau suffered a stroke in August of that year but was recovering.

 Personal life

 Charboneau lives in North Ridgeville, Ohio with his wife Ellen.
 He has two children, Tyson (born 1979) and Dannon (born 1981) and six grandchildren.

+In 2020 Charboneau suffered a stroke.